ttxbox/polymind/docs/developer-guide.md

-# DeepChat Developer Guide
+# PolyMind Developer Guide

-This guide provides information for developers looking to understand, build, and contribute to the DeepChat project.
+This guide provides information for developers looking to understand, build, and contribute to the PolyMind project.

 ## 📑 Table of Contents